 The SSP is designed to mitigate risk to external threats.
 Filtering at the routers is based on destination IP address and services.
 Firewalls use packet filtering and stateful inspection.
 The DMZ is segregated, with multiple firewalls internal and external to the DMZ.
 Communications with subscribers are encrypted using TLS protocol.
 All communications between the Organization RA and the SSP are via an TLS session with certificate-based access control.
-All communications between the organization-hosted KMS and the SSP and optionally the DigiCert-hosted KMD are secured [Text Removed].
+All communications between the organization-hosted KMS and the SSP and optionally the DigiCert-hosted KMD are secured with 2048bit RSA and 3DES at a minimum.

-[Text Removed] The DigiCert SSP firewall is configured such that all unused ports and services are turned off, only required user accounts are present and only required network services software is installed.
+The primary firewall is Palo Alto 5000 series; and the primary intrusion detection software is Palo Alto 5000 series appliances running the most recent OS version recommended by the vendor.
+The DigiCert SSP firewall is configured such that all unused ports and services are turned off, only required user accounts are present and only required network services software is installed.